Writing

 The English curriculum at Avening Primary School is built around the statutory content of the 2014 National Curriculum and the Early Years Foundation Stage Curriculum.
 English is a core subject; the National Curriculum programmes of study include spoken language, reading (words), reading (comprehension), writing (transcription - spelling), writing (handwriting), writing (composition) and writing (vocabulary, grammar and punctuation).
 Expectations are set out on a year-by-year basis in the National Curriculum.

-Writing – transcription (spelling)
+Writing – transcription (spelling and handwriting)

-At Avening Primary School, the common exception words for each phase are colour coded (Rainbow Words) and teachers ensure that these are covered during the spelling sessions.
-In Key Stage 2, children are given spellings as part of their Share and Learn and are tested in class regularly.
+At Avening Primary School, the common exception words for each phase are colour coded (Rainbow Words) and teachers ensure that these are covered during the spelling sessions and available as writing mats to support independent work.

-From Key Stage 2, dictionaries and thesauruses begin to be used in class and children are taught how to use them effectively, including as a tool to aid their ability to self-correct and improve work.
+From Key Stage 2, iPads, dictionaries and thesauruses begin to be used in class and children are taught how to use them effectively, including as a tool to aid their ability to self-correct and improve work.

 Click here for our Rainbow Spellings